jjungmincho/til/css/overlay.md

 }
 ```

-_You can switch absolute and relative postion as which you want to overlay the top_
+_You can switch absolute and relative postion as whichever you want to overlay on the top_

 ## Reference